Dually weighted multi-matrix models as a path to causal gravity-matter systems: Properties of the Benedetti-Henson model: allowed topologies and (non-)orientability

 where $F_s$ is the number of faces with no timelike edges, therefore it is equal to the number of singular strips.

 From properties 5 and 6 we also get an important fact: The strips can be ordered by sequencing them according to having a common boundary.
 This sequencing induces global foliation, which is one of the fundamental properties of the definition of CDT \cite{Ambj_rn_1998}.
 This sequence may be periodic (and therefore called infinite), just as the strips themselves are a periodic sequence of faces.
-The sequence also may be finite, starting with a singular or Möbius strip, as they can only share a boundary with one other strip, and may end also with a singular or Möbius strip.
+The sequence also may be finite, starting with a singular or M{\"o}bius strip, as they can only share a boundary with one other strip, and may end also with a singular or M{\"o}bius strip.
 The singular strip, then, can only appear at most twice.
 Therefore, since the Euler characteristics equals the number of singular strips, the Euler characteristics can only be 0, 1 and 2.

 \begin{itemize} \item Considering only orientable surfaces{\footnote{One can realize generating orientable two-surfaces by considering Hermitian matrix models.}}, we know that the Euler characteristics can be expressed as $\chi=2-2g$, where $g$ is the genus of the surface.
 The possibilities follow: \begin{enumerate} \item When the graph has two singular strips, we find that the genus is 0, thus the surface is a sphere.
 This graph has the sequence of strips starting with a singular strip, having some regular strips in the middle, and then ending in another singular strip.